You cannot count on the mail system during deployment. It isn’t reliable.

 So when my husband reported that the mail had arrived on the ship February 13 and there was nothing for him, I knew my military Valentine plan was sunk.

-I had to think up something for my sailor (that was full of all the love in my heart and would make him weep with remembered joy of our union) and I had to think it up quick.
+I had to think up something for my sailor (that was full of all the love in my heart and would make him weep with remembered joy of our union) and I had to think it up quickly.